Hold My Hand (Lady Gaga song): Background and role in Top Gun: Maverick

-Music and lyrics
+Writing and composition

-"Hold My Hand" was co-written by Gaga with the track's producer, BloodPop.
-Benjamin Rice received additional production credits.
-It has been described by music and film critics as a "hopeful, anthemic" arena rock power ballad and a torch song.
-Jazz Tangcay of Variety called "Hold My Hand" a "soaring rock tune with violins and guitar licks that harken back to the power ballads of the '80s."
-Its lyrics see Gaga reassuring someone that she will always be there for them "without question."
+"Hold My Hand" was co-written by Gaga with the song's main producer, BloodPop, with Benjamin Rice providing additional production work.
+Gaga developed the song with Bloodpop in the basement studio of her home.
+Critics in both music and film circles have described the result as a "hopeful, anthemic" arena rock power ballad with the qualities of a torch song.
+Jazz Tangcay of Variety characterized it as a soaring rock piece, shaped by violins and guitar lines.
+The track is reminiscent of classic 1980s power ballads.